rust-lang/book/nostarch/chapter05.md

 ## Method Syntax

-*Methods* are similar to functions: they’re declared with the `fn` keyword and their name, they can have parameters and a return value, and they contain some code that is run when they’re called from somewhere else.
-However, methods are different from functions in that they’re defined within the context of a struct (or an enum or a trait object, which we cover in Chapters 6 and 17, respectively), and their first parameter is always `self`, which represents the instance of the struct the method is being called on.
+*Methods* are similar to functions: we declare them with the `fn` keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
+Unlike functions, methods are defined within the context of a struct (or an enum or a trait object, which we cover in Chapters 6 and 17, respectively), and their first parameter is always `self`, which represents the instance of the struct the method is being called on.

 ### Defining Methods